-How to Enable Windows 10 Windows 8 Patching support for SCCM?
-First of all SCCM 2007 SP2 and above official support for Windows 10 is available only for Windows 10 Enterprise 2015 long-term servicing branch (LTSB) edition.
+How to Enable Windows 10 and Windows 8 Patching support for SCCM?
+First, SCCM 2007 SP2 and above official support for Windows 10 is available only for Windows 10 Enterprise 2015 long-term servicing branch (LTSB) edition.
 (Other editions of Windows 10 are not supported by Microsoft).

-In order to enable Windows 10 Enterprise 2015 LTSB and Windows 8.1 patching support in your environment, we need to follow the steps mentioned below.
-As usual, all these patches should be applied in a top to bottom approach, that means, Tier 1 server should be patched first then follow the hierarchy.
+To enable Windows 10 Enterprise 2015 LTSB and Windows 8.1 patching support in your environment, we need to follow the steps mentioned below.
+As usual, all these patches should be applied in a top-to-bottom approach, which means that the Tier 1 server should be patched first and followed by the hierarchy.
 Also, we need to keep a watch on Sitecomp.log to understand whether all the SCCM component reinstall process is going well or not.

 Install the patch KB 2734608 on Tier 1/ 2/3 WSUS servers SP2 servers